MinTing-limit/collab-wesite/README.md

-matt's edit to line 7
+Min-Ting edit to line 7